What is Film Independent’s Producing Lab?

-An intensive seven-week program that takes place in Los Angeles every Autumn, Film Independent’s Producing Lab is designed to help filmmakers develop skills as creative independent producers.
-Producers apply with feature length narrative projects that they are in the process of producing; through the lab, fellows will develop a strategy and action plan for bringing their current projects to fruition.
+An intensive four-week program held in Los Angeles each fall, the Film Independent Producing Lab is designed to help filmmakers develop skills as creative, independent producers.
+Producers apply with feature length narrative projects that are already in active development or pre-production; through the lab, Fellows then develop strategies and action plans for bringing those projects to fruition.

 - A pass to the Los Angeles Film Festival

 - A pass to the American Film Market

 - Inclusion in the Film Independent Talent Guide

 - Eligibility for production grants from Film Independent

 Alfred P. Sloan Producers Grant

 The Alfred P. Sloan Foundation will award one participant of the Film Independent Producing Lab the annual Sloan Producers Grant of $30,000 with which to further develop their project.